-Prepared by Kenza van Assenderp
+Prepared by

-Discussion of Items of Interest Concerning
+Kenza van Assenderp

-Uniform Community Development Districts Under Ch.
-190, F.S., as Amended
+Discussion of Items of Interest Concerning Uniform Community Development Districts Under Ch.
+190, F.S., as Amended a.
+WHAT IS A COMMUNITY DEVELOPMENT DISTRICT UNDER CHAPTER 190, FLORIDA STATUTES?
+WHAT IS IT NOT?

-For your background information, I herein respectfully address various matters of interest and answer often-asked questions about Community Development Districts in a Q&A presentation format with questions set forth in bold for ease of selective reference.
+For your background information, I respectfully address various matters of interest and answer often-asked questions about Community Development Districts as follows (for ease of selective reading, the questions are set forth in bold):